samkjohns/Drakebook/README.md

   - [x] `DrakeshipRequestsIndex`
   - [x] `DrakeshipRequestsIndexItem`
 - [x] Profile should include a drakeship request button if the current user is not in a drakeship with the user whose profile they are visiting.
 (CREATE)
-- [ ] Profile should include an "edit" function that allows the user to enter more information.
+- [x] Profile should include an "edit" function that allows the user to enter more information.
 (PATCH)
-  - [ ] Add more columns to the users table for more user data.
+  - [x] Add more columns to the users table for more user data.
 Also add these columns to the users#show jBuilder view.
 - [x] Navbar should include a drakeship requests notification dropdown menu, from which requests can be accepted or rejected.
 (PATCH)

-### Phase 4 Photo upload (1 day)
-**Objective:** Users can upload profile and cover photos through the browser.

-(Steps to be filled out after I've watched the video lecture, but presumably there will need to be a way to store files.
-Database may need to be adjusted.
-And user input will of course be necessary.)

-### Phase 5: Posts (2 days)
+### Phase 4: Posts (2 days)

 **Objective:** Users can author posts, either on a user profile or as a reply to another post.

-- [ ] create `Post` model
+- [x] create `Post` model
 - build out API, Flux loop, and components for:
   - [ ] Post CRUD
   - [ ] Posts go on a user's Timeline